 Welcome to my personal web site and blog.
 Some areas of the site still aren’t as complete as I would like them to be, but slowly but surely it will get there.
-There just never seem to be enough hours in the day and when I do snatch some minutes, I seldom get the desire to get on my computer as Maya, my gorgeous eleven year old daughter is far too alluring!
+There just never seem to be enough hours in the day and when I do snatch some minutes, I seldom get the desire to get on my computer as Maya, my gorgeous thirteen year old daughter is far too alluring!

 I believe everyone is unique and I therefore treat you as an individual, taking into consideration all aspects of your health and lifestyle.

 If you can't make it to my practices, you might want to arrange a skype or telephone consultation( see more info on the practice page) or look at my just-launched paperback book NOURISH or past articles on the Daily Mail, London Times and Observer websites for health and nutritional advice.
 More details of my other books can be found on the books section on this site.

 Wild February winds and delicious roasted tomato soup

 I cant believe it’s almost February-how quickly this month has flown by.
 Talking of things flying by, my walks across the fields of a morning, in these wild January winds have been incredibly bracing, which I love, as the sun rises creating many a pink sky.
 The winds make me feel alive, especially therapeutic in these dark mornings, which are thankfully slowly starting to disappear and the light is able to find us earlier.